-How to Fight Your SSI or Social Security Disability Denial
+How to Fight Your SSI or SSD Denial

-- What can I do if I did not file my appeal in time?
+- What if I did not file my appeal in time?

-- How can I prove that I am disabled?
+- How do I prove that I am disabled?

 - Should I reapply or appeal and wait for my hearing?